OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > If it starts with a library prefix, the base folder is determined by the prefix, with
 > `std` corresponding to the `std` folder and `core` corresponding to the `builtin` folder.
 > The second and third parts of the path work the same as mentioned previously.
+> A path represented in this format will be called a virtual path, to distinguish it from paths in use by the filesystem.

 ## Shadowing